clarkk/cpp-proc/README.md

 # cpp-proc
 High performance (Linux) process status information tool.
-It reads the dynamic `/proc` filesystem directly in the same way as `ps`, but with much better performance (2-3 times faster).
+It reads the dynamic `/proc` kernel filesystem directly in the same manner as the native Linux command `ps`, but with much better performance (2-3 times faster).

-It can also be used with the built-in regex argument `-grep`.
-It will then work in the same way as if you pipe the output like `ps ... | grep ...` but again with much higher performance because the regex is performed directly and internal on the result before output.
+It is shipped with a built-in regex option `-grep`, and will emulate piping `ps ... | grep ...`, but with much higher performance.
+The regex logic is implemented in the internal code and applied on the result before output without unnecessary overhead.

-The output information is separated by whitespaces and very easy to read and parse.
+The output information is separated by whitespaces and parsed with convenience.

 ### Example
 ```